osxmidi/LinVst/README.md

 Sometimes usernames and passwords might need to be copied and pasted into the window because manual entry might not work in all cases.

-To be able to edit control values etc with the keyboard, the winecfg option "Allow the window manager to control the windows" needs to be unchecked.

 Sometimes a windows vst needs a Wine dll override.

 Finding out what dll's to possibly override can be done by running "strings vstname.dll | grep -i dll", which will display a list of dll's from the plugins dll file.